gricoj/Py-Mangasee-HTML-Scraping/README.md

 # Mangasee HTML Scraping
 We will be scraping [Mangasee](https://mangaseeonline.us) as it is a one of the better manga sources.
 The information we will be scraping includes: Series Name, Chapter Numbers, Publish Dates, and URL to the chapter.
-The purpose of this module is to use it to get notified when a new chapter for a series is published.
+The purpose of this module is to eventually use it to get notified when a new chapter for a series is published.

 ## Table of Contents
 [HTML](https://github.com/gricoj/Mangasee-HTML-Scraping#html)